TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 # Receiver System
 ## Functionality
-The Receiver system will be responsible for receiving and sending the packed Remote ID (RID) over the network to the database subsystem.
-This subsystem shall be composed of 9 antennas placed across the contiguous Tennessee Tech University (TTU) campus.
+The Receiver system will be responsible for receiving the Remote ID (RID) signal sent by the drone, and then sending it to the database subsystem.
+This subsystem shall be composed of 9 receivers placed across the contiguous Tennessee Tech University (TTU) campus.
 The receivers will be placed outside to minimize the power loss that would occur due to the RF signals going through a building.
 ## Constraints
 | No.| Constraint | Origin |
 | -- | --------- |--------|